Roforum/rx-player/doc/v2_to_v3.md

 // In the previous version
 player.setAudioBufferSize(10);

-// becomes (also affect video, text and image buffer) player.setWantedBufferAhead(10);
+// becomes (also affect other type of buffers) player.setWantedBufferAhead(10);
 ```